TulipSMP/Tiramisu/doc/rest-api.md

 ###### Required
 - `instance_secret`: The secret generated for the entire instance
 - `guild_secret`: The secret for the current guild
+- `guild_id`: The discord ID for the current guild
 - `action`: What moderation action was performed
 - `user`: The username for the user being acted upon
 - `platform`: Which platform the action was performed on